Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Proofs of Section

 \section{Proofs of Section \ref{sec:labbias-lin-reg}}

 This appendix includes proofs of the propositions of Section \ref{sec:labbias-lin-reg}.
 For readability, we restate the propositions before giving their proofs.

 For the remainder of this section we assume that $X$ is a random $n \times m$ matrix, and $u, y \in \R^n$ are random vectors such that $(X, u, y) \sim P$ where $P$ is some probability distribution such that the moments taken throughout this section exist.
+In this random-X setting \citep{Wooldridge,Buja_Berk_Brown_George_Pitkin_Traskin_Zhao_Zhang_2016,Rosset_Tibshirani_2020}, the classical (fixed-X) orthogonality relations between covariates and residuals $X^\top \varepsilon \neq 0$ do not hold generally.
+Instead, we have orthogonality in expectation $\mathbb{E}[X^\top \varepsilon ] = 0$, which is usually referred to as weak-sense orthogonality.

 \begin{myprop}{1} Let $(X, u, y) \sim P$.
 Then

 where the vector $[\alpha \,\, \gamma] \in \R^{m + 1}$ is the expected solution to the linear regression with outcome $u - y$ (the measurement error) and $n \times (m + 1)$ matrix of covariates $[X \,\, u]$.
 That is,